SSSohn/LTCF/README.md

 2. Download the pre-trained models from [Google Drive](https://drive.google.com/drive/folders/1Nw2OwdJU3K_IfR6Gexw-5raCpegKsFwv?usp=sharing) and place them in the `Models/Pre-Trained Models/` directory.

-2. We recommend installing Python v3.6.5 from [Anaconda](https://www.anaconda.com/) and installing PyTorch (>= 1.1.0) following the guide on the [official instructions](https://pytorch.org/) according to your specific CUDA version.
+2. We recommend installing Python v3.6.5 from [Anaconda](https://www.anaconda.com/) and installing PyTorch (>= 1.1.0) by following the guidelines on the [official instructions](https://pytorch.org/) according to your specific CUDA version.

 ## Training
 If you want to reproduce the results of our pretrained models, first move the training and testing data into `Models/Data/` and then run the following commands: